FactoryBoy/factory_boy/docs/introduction.rst

     <MyClass: X (saved)>

-The default strategy can be changed by setting the class-level :attr:`~factory.Factory.FACTORY_STRATEGY` attribute.
+The default strategy can be changed by setting the ``class Meta`` :attr:`~factory.FactoryOptions.strategy` attribute.